ekarpovs/modules-and-worksheets/doc/README_MODULES.md

   Keyword arguments (key, default):
   - image: an original image;
-  - image: an image to compare;
+  - image1: an image to compare;

   Returns:
   - images;